andykuo1/satchel-prototype/README.md

   - The profile select screen should be continuously updated and synced from the dm-side.
 - The player view is always READ-ONLY

+Does not work on Firefox yet.

+Feedback
+- Paste Item code is confusing.
+- Limited, Limitless, Single
+- Rename to Recent

+- Trash one-click to open trash